mohyaz11/OptimumSetupBook/manuscript/Spaces.md

 ### Give Teams Their Own Space

 Depending on the permissions you have already configured, your teams may not notice a change in their day to day usage of Octopus.
-Other configurations, where permissions haven't been configured, and each team has their projects and environments will see a big difference.
+Other configurations, where permissions haven't been configured, and each team has their projects and environments, will see a big difference.

 At the time of writing, all Octopus items are unique per space.
 The mantra of spaces is "hard walls."
 Hard walls mean that each Space has separate projects, environments, targets, tenants, templates, variable sets, and so on.
 In the future, some of these items may span across spaces, but for now, they are all unique per space and cannot be shared.

 ### Put Team Leads in Control

-Often, permissions are very locked down for teams that are sharing an Octopus server.
+Often, permissions are very locked down for teams that are sharing an Octopus Server.
 Locking down makes sense, as you wouldn't want someone to accidentally remove the wrong machine from the production environment or change some variables used by another team.
 Most of the time, these restrictions are in place to keep one team from inadvertently breaking deployments for another team.

 Locking down the Octopus Server can lead to bottlenecks.
 Teams may need to wait for their request for a new target or project to be added before they can continue their work.